leah-handel/Scraping-Mars-Facts/README.md

 ## To Run

-* run app.py, which contains the flask app
+* Run app.py, which contains the flask app
-* in a web browser, go to http://127.0.0.1:5000/
+* Open http://127.0.0.1:5000/ in a web browser
-* click the "Scrape New Data" button
+* Click the "Scrape New Data" button

 ## Data Sources